Hello and Welcome to Service Dog Laws Illinois

 Illinois Service Dog Registration

 Under the federal ADA laws, service animals in Illinois and all other states do not need to be registered, certified, or professionally trained.
 No legitimate federal service dog registration agency exists.

-Even though you may have seen websites online that seem to sell these types of documents, these papers are not legitimate, and don’t convey any legal rights.
+Even though you may have seen websites online that seem to sell these types of documents, these papers are not legitimate and don’t convey any legal rights.
 Buying one of these papers does not turn a dog into a service dog.
-Service dogs, under the ADA, do not need to be registered.
+Service dogs do not need to be registered.

 Service Dog Laws Illinois – Service Animal Access Act

 Under the Illinois Service Animal Access Act, a service animal is defined as a dog or miniature horse that has been trained, or is being trained as: